Since 1997 | Your Pittsburgh Law Firm

 STEP 1: FIND YOUR ASSESSMENT - Visit Allegheny County Real Estate Portal

-Every property owner in Allegheny County should be reviewing their 2024 property assessment if they want lower property taxes.
-The CLR (Common Level Ratio) for Allegheny County has been lowered significantly to 54.5% for 2024.
-This means that the property assessment should be approximately 54.5% of the current market value of the property.
+Every property owner in Allegheny County should be reviewing their 2025 property assessment if they want lower property taxes.
+The CLR (Common Level Ratio) for Allegheny County is at the lowest value in recent history - 52.7% for 2025.
+This means that the property assessment in 2025 should be approximately 52.7% of the current market value of the property.
 This will allow for thousands of tax assessment appeals in Allegheny County.
 Even property owners who have gone through the appeal process already may have strong cases for property tax reduction.

 If you are not sure of your current assessment, visit Allegheny County Property Assessment Portal, and look at the Full Market Value (not the County Assessed Value).
 If you (divide the Full Market Value by .545) you can calculate the Fair Market Value that the assessment is based on.
 Does it seem fair?
 Here are the ratios used since 2019.